Red Sox vs. Phillies Player Props Betting Odds

 Devers Stats

-- Devers has recorded 31 hits with eight doubles, 11 home runs and 11 walks.
-He has driven in 31 runs.
+- Rafael Devers has 32 hits with eight doubles, 11 home runs, 11 walks and 32 RBI.

 Devers Recent Games